rcestep/rcestep.github.io/README.md

   switchport trunk native vlan 99
 ```

-Once the switches are configured with VLANs, you can go into the router and make sure that subinterfaces are configured on the router interface facing the switch.
+Once the switches are configured with VLANs, you can go into the router and make sure that sub-interfaces are configured on the router interface facing the switch.

 ```
 int g0/0